jhauraw/jhaurawachsman.com/content/posts/tibetan-buddhism-seed-syllable-visualization-images.md

 ## Reference Sources

 Primary source references consisted of two tomes which were studied over a three month period.
 [The Encyclopedia of Tibetan Symbols and Motifs](https://www.amazon.com/dp/157062416X/?tag=17171-20) and [The Circle of Bliss: Buddhist Meditational Art](https://www.amazon.com/dp/1932476016/?tag=17171-20).
-Other secondary sources include: [The Tibetan and Himalayan Library](https://www.thlib.org/) and [Dharma Dictionary](http://rywiki.tsadra.org/).
+Secondary sources include: [The Tibetan and Himalayan Library](https://www.thlib.org/).

 ## Filenames